Deepika Padukone Bats For Mental Health Awareness! Read Details

 "This is an extremely unfortunate situation for us to be in.
 It is absolutely critical that we as a society work together towards increasing awareness, reducing stigma and normalizing the need to seek support for mental illness."

-The Word Retard
+The Word ‘Retard’

 The Live Love Laugh Foundation's survey revealed that people instantly label mental illness patients as "retards" and 47% of the correspondents accepted calling the term.